norlinhenrik/stackedit/README.md

 Plan as of June 24, 2025 for writing docs:
 1. Write with stackedit, and use rst syntax for labels and references.

-2. Use pandoc to convert md to rst, with a lua-filter.
+3. Use pandoc to convert md to rst, with a lua-filter.
+`pandoc example.md -o example.rst --lua-filter=md2rst.lua`
 ```
 -- Preserve rst :ref: `my-reference` syntax
 function Inlines(inlines)